SoftwareHeritage/swhapguide/swhap@inria.md

 ### (Re-)Create the development History

 The development history can now be (re-)created either by issuing manually (i.e. for each version directory) the appropriate git commands, or by using a specialised tool.
+This recreated development history will be stored in a dedicated branch, that we will call `SourceCode`.
+This branch will be created as an empty orphan branch, meaning that it will be cleaned of any previous content or commits information, as if it were a standalone branch.

 ##### Manually

-We have to create a clean dedicated SourceCode branch
+We first create the SourceCode orphan branch

-	git checkout --orphan SourceCode
+	`git checkout --orphan SourceCode`

+ An remove all files and folders:
-	git rm -rf *
+	`git rm -rf *`

-Then, for every directory of `browsable_source_code` containing a version of the source code, in chronological order, we copy its contents from the `master` branch to the `SourceCode` branch, and commit it with the appropriate metadata.
+Then, for every directory of `source_code` containing a version of the source code, in chronological order, we copy its contents from the `master` branch to the `SourceCode` branch, and commit it with the appropriate metadata, as recorded in `version_history.csv`.

-For example, for the directory 1.9 of the CMM sources, here is how we copy the source contents into our branch:
+In our case here is how
+we copy the source contents into our branch:

-	git checkout master -- browsable_source_code/1.9
+	git checkout master -- source_code/v1
-	mv browsable_source_code/1.9/* .
+	mv source_code/v1/* .
-	rm -rf browsable_source_code

 Then we use the following template to create manually an individual commit/release: